UofM-Final-Project/Home_Gardeners_Analysis/resources/readme.md

 # Data Sources Notes

-We can pull data from NOAA.GOV and RCC-ACIS.ORG.
+We can pull data from RCC-ACIS.ORG and NOAA.GOV.
+We will likely only use RCC-ACIS.ORG for our final data.
+The other site is a convenient way for the team to download practice data while we build out the python/pandas script to import, clean and export the weather data.

 ## RCC-ACIS.ORG Website - http://www.rcc-acis.org/docs_webservices.html